-Base Salary.
+Base Salary

 We determine base salaries for our executives annually based on the scope of their responsibilities, taking into account the practices of companies in our peer group as well as other technology companies, the executives' prior background, training and experience, the ability to replace the individual and, in certain instances, the base salary of the individual at his or her prior employment.
 We also review the skills and performance level of the individual executive relative to targeted performance criteria for the prior year and actual corporate performance in prior periods.
 The base salary of an executive officer is also evaluated together with the other components of his or her compensation to ensure that the executive's total compensation is in line with our overall compensation philosophy.

 Our goal is to pay each executive a base salary that is competitive with the base salaries of companies in our peer group or competitive with other companies with which we compete to attract and retain executives so that we can maintain a stable management team.
 Base salaries are reviewed at least annually by the Compensation Committee and are adjusted from time to time after taking into consideration individual responsibilities, performance and experience.
+In 2011, the salaries or our Named Executive Officers were increased so that, to the extent consistent with our overall compensation philosophy, they remained competitive in the marketplace.
+With the exception of Mr. Sagan, increases for Named Executive Officer salaries were less than 10%.
+Mr. Sagan received a significant base salary increase because market analysis by our independent compensation consultants indicated that his 2010 salary was considerably below the median for comparator companies in our peer group.

-Cash Incentive Bonuses.
+Cash Incentive Bonuses

 Akamai's executives are eligible to receive cash incentive bonuses.
-Cash incentive bonuses are designed to attract, retain and motivate executives with rewards that are based on the achievement of company-specific performance measures and objectives that are based on personal or departmental metrics that tie the executive's contributions to the overall success and achievements of Akamai and its management team.
+Cash incentive bonuses are designed to attract, retain and motivate executives with rewards that are based on the achievement of company-specific performance measures and objectives that are based on individual or departmental metrics that tie the executive's contributions to the overall success and achievements of Akamai and its management team.
 As discussed below, corporate financial performance is the primary determinant of the amount of these cash incentive bonuses.
 Accordingly, the percentage bonus for which an executive is eligible is tied to the Compensation Committee's assessment of the Named Executive Officer's role in our achievement of those objectives.
 For example, Mr. Sagan, as our Chief Executive Officer, and Mr. Hughes, who leads our sales and marketing organizations, are eligible for the largest bonuses, as a percentage of their base salaries, because their roles are more integral to whether we meet our annual financial goals.
 Each Named Executive Officer's bonus eligibility is also reflective of how companies in our peer group structure their compensation arrangements for different executive officers.